r0bbar/siglab/siglab_py/README.md

 + Hung limit orders will be cancelled.
 Remainder are sent as market orders.

++ For limit orders, a more positive **leg_room_bps** means you'd be executing more aggressively (i.e. so your orders get filled).
+This means Buy at higher price, or Sell at lower price.
+Limit price is calculated by applying **leg_room_bps** on top of best Bid/Ask, depending on order's side.

 + Multiple **DivisiblePosition** executed in **Parallel**, while slices are executed **Sequentially** (Details below)

 The idea is, strategies (separate service that you'd build), would send orders (JSON) to [**gateway.py**](https://github.com/r0bbar/siglab/blob/master/siglab_py/ordergateway/gateway.py) via redis, using **DivisiblePosition** and **execute_positions** exposed in [**client.py**](https://github.com/r0bbar/siglab/blob/master/siglab_py/ordergateway/client.py).